-Are you a start-up, nonprofit, small business, or Enterprise working with an in-house Salesforce expert?
+Are you a start-up, nonprofit, small business, or an enterprise working with an in-house Salesforce expert?

-SyncApps is available for Salesforce Professional (API Enabled), Enterprise, Performance, Unlimited, and Developer Lightning Editions or Classic too.
+SyncApps is available for Salesforce Professional (API Enabled), Enterprise, Performance, Unlimited, and Developer Lightning or Classic Editions.

 Due to restrictions on Salesforce Essentials & Professional Editions, the ability to look up Salesforce information and post back from applications requires adding API access to your Professional Edition organization.
 Salesforce Essentials does not use the API and is not supported by SyncApps.

 To enable the API, please call, chat, or email your Salesforce rep today!

 How to Choose the Best Pricing Plan for Your Needs